 The following information is from the UNI Catalog at: http://catalog.uni.edu/collegeofeducation/

 Students interested in the Doctor of Education (Ed.D.) degree must submit a completed Application for Admission to Graduate Study and should refer to their MyUNIverse Student Center To-Do list and the College of Education Ed.D. website at http://www.uni.edu/coe/graduate/EdDProgram/.
 Graduate information and application for graduate admission can be found at www.grad.uni.edu/admission.
 The Graduate Record Examination (GRE) is required for admission to the program.

-All students are required to study in basic areas that undergird and define educational practice and develop skills of problem definition, data collection and analysis, and interpretation.
+By design, all students are required to study in basic areas that undergird and define educational practice and develop skills of problem definition, data collection and analysis, and interpretation.
 The three areas of intensive study provide for a specialized focus on practice.
 The three intensive study areas (ISAs) are:

 Intensive Study Areas:

 Note: Students interested in special education within the Curriculum and Instruction ISA or the Educational Leadership ISA should consult the respective ISA descriptions for further information.

 In some areas, it is possible to combine doctoral degree study with work toward an endorsement to perform a particular role in K-12 education.